31st Marine Expeditionary Unit: Operation Tomodachi, Japan – 2011

-Germantown and Harpers Ferry were both in Indonesia with elements of the 31st MEU embarked, and marines and sailors aboard the USS Harpers Ferry were scheduled to participate in a large humanitarian assistance and disaster relief exercise starting 12 March.
+Germantown and Harpers Ferry were both in Indonesia with elements of the 31st MEU embarked.
+Marines and sailors aboard Harpers Ferry were scheduled to participate in a large humanitarian assistance and disaster relief exercise starting 12 March.
 Both ships were immediately alerted upon news of the disaster in Japan and headed north for the stricken country in support of what would become Operation Tomodachi.

+Amphibious Combat Vehicles with the 31st Marine Expeditionary Unit, III Marine Expeditionary Force, arrive at White Beach Naval Facility, Okinawa, Japan, July 23, 2026.

-The Essex Amphibious Ready Group and the 31st MEU first arrived off the coast of Akita, Japan, 17 March and began flying coastal surveillance flights in the initial stages of Operation Tomodachi.
-Then, on 22 March, the ARG repositioned off the east coast of Japan, near Hachinohe, and the 31st MEU immediately began delivering relief supplies ashore via helicopters of Marine Medium Helicopter Squadron 262 (Reinforced).
+On 17 March, the Essex Amphibious Ready Group and the 31st MEU arrived off the coast of Akita, Japan, and began flying coastal surveillance flights in the initial stages of Operation Tomodachi.
+On 22 March, the ARG repositioned off the east coast of Japan, near Hachinohe, and the 31st MEU immediately began delivering relief supplies ashore via helicopters of Marine Medium Helicopter Squadron 262 (Reinforced).
 Supplies delivered included water, blankets, and other health and comfort items.
-HMM-262 (REIN) conducted a total of 15 survey missions and 204 supply delivery missions with nearly 300 hours of flight time.
+HMM-262 (REIN) conducted a total of 15 survey missions and 204 supply delivery missions, with nearly 300 hours of flight time.
 On 27 March, the MEU and Essex ARG's priority became support to the isolated island of Oshima as part of Operation Tomodachi.
 Elements of the 31st MEU, including Marine Medium Helicopter Squadron 262 (Reinforced), Combat Logistics Battalion 31, 2nd Battalion 5th Marines and the command element went ashore on Oshima Island to remove debris, deliver critical supplies to the isolated area, and provide life support.

-Combat Logistics Battalion 31 began by transporting relief supplies, which included moving commercial electric utility vehicles, a fuel truck, a water re-supply vehicle and civilian workers from the Tohoku Power Company by U.S. Navy landing craft to attempt to restore partial power to the cut-off island.
+Combat Logistics Battalion 31 began by transporting relief supplies, which included moving commercial electric utility vehicles, a fuel truck, a water re-supply vehicle and civilian workers from the Tohoku Power Company by U.S. Navy landing craft, to attempt to restore partial power to the cut-off island.
 The same day the utility vehicles were delivered, the island received power for the first time since the disaster.

-During the Oshima operation, pallets of clothes, blankets, and food were flown to the JMSDF helicopter destroyer JS Hyuga (DDH 181) by Marine helicopters, where they were distributed to displaced residents of the island who were temporarily embarked aboard the ship.
+During the Oshima operation, pallets of clothes, blankets, and food were flown to the JMSDF helicopter destroyer by Marine helicopters, where they were distributed to displaced residents of the island who were temporarily embarked aboard the ship.